pieteradejong/tvshowchat/README.md

 - Python 3.9 (required for compatibility with dependencies)
 - Node.js 18 or higher
-- Redis 6 or higher
+- Redis 6 or higher (for vector search only)
 - Git

 ## Quick Start